Hey, Hurston/Wright—What About Black Trans Lives?

 There have been at least 36 transgender or gender non-conforming people fatally shot or killed by other violent means in 2021, the Human Rights Campaign reports — and those are just the cases we know of.
 Last year, HRC tracked 44 fatalities, making 2020 the most violent year on record since HRC began tracking these violent incidents in 2013.
 But in June, 2021 was already on pace to top 2020 as the deadliest year for transgender and gender non-conforming people in the United States, and many of those killed were Black.

-So what is the Hurston Wright Foundation trying to say by bestowing such a prestigious honor on a figure like Adichie who, while revered throughout most of her career, has previously expressed and dug in her heels to defend her harmful views on gender?
 If we’re going to “celebrate our culture, preserve our heritage, and speak to critical issues,” the lives of Black trans and gender non-conforming people must be included in the conversation.
 Because right now, the message appears to be that their lives don't matter, and that heedlessness is dangerous.

 Like I said in November last year—“I know nothing will happen to her because this world and the publishing industry value her more than the lives or wellbeing of trans people, which is something she knows as well.” pic.twitter.com/C56QRK7RE7— akwaeke emezi (they/them) (@azemezi) September 21, 2021